My students call me Aniko and you may view my availability Thursdays here.

 Marc Thayer, Violin

-My students call me Marc and I'm available on Mondays.
+My students call me Marc and you may view my availability Mondays here.

 Marc Thayer is currently the Executive Director of Symphony New Hampshire as of July, 2016.